Floppie209/Amiga2000-remake/README.md

 Uploaded the latest sprint-layout file and the gerberfiles.
 Also I uploaded a jpeg of the finished board.

+Update 14-6-2019:

+Redone the powerconnector as on the test print the connector did not fit correctly.
+As of that the board is now set to rev 1.1.
+Uploaded the last sprint layout file and a zip file with the latest gerber files.

 I will now send the gerber files for fabrication.
 When the pcb comes back I will start soldering.

+I strongly advice people to not make boards with these files for now.
+I will do a test batch and completely solder a board for testing.
+If it checkes out I will let it be known here.

 If people want to check it also be my guest but keep me informed if you find anything. (preferably with a screenshot).